Use the data browser

 You can access data in any of the following tabs:

-• The Standard data tab displays data that comes with ArcGIS Community Analyst.
+• The Standard variables tab displays data that comes with ArcGIS Community Analyst.

-• The My data tab displays any custom data you have added.
+• The My variables tab displays any custom data you have added.

-• The Data shared with me tab displays data others in your organization have shared with you.
+• The Shared variables tab displays data others in your organization have shared with you.

 Create a custom variable